 In April 2026, we prepared a Technology Innovation Workshop for a financial services client in Latin America.
 The brief: demonstrate how Huawei Cloud could modernize their document-heavy compliance workflows, risk scoring, and regulatory reporting.

 The architecture we designed goes well beyond what we ended up demoing in the room.
-This post covers the full design — the serverless contract analysis pipeline with FunctionGraph, DMS/Kafka, OCR Service, DeepSeek, and Dify — plus why we simplified it for a 45-minute workshop.
+This post covers the full design — the serverless invoice and contract analysis pipeline with FunctionGraph, DMS/Kafka, OCR Service, DeepSeek, and Dify — plus why we simplified it for a 45-minute workshop.

 The Problem